Once your website begins to get traffic, you can sign up with one or more advertising platforms to start monetizing your visitors.

 If every time you apply your traffic goes up, there’s a good change that at one point you’ll pass that filter and get accepted.

 But not everything is peaches and cream.
-They are known for being one of the lowest paying ad networks and also they have one of the smallest revenue share percentages at 65%.
-Larger networks like Mediavine and AdThrive share upwards of 75% of their ad revenue.
+They are one of the lowest paying advertising platforms and also they have one of the smallest revenue share percentages at 65%.
+Larger platforms like Mediavine and AdThrive share upwards of 75% of their ad revenue.

 Having said that, the last two are not an option for new websites because of their high traffic requirements for entry.

-Like all ad networks, Google AdSense has its pros and cons, here they are listed below so that you can make an informed decision:
+Like all advertising platforms, Google AdSense has its pros and cons, listed below so that you can make an informed decision:

-- Highly reputable ad network with a massive number if advertisers (in fact, the largest number of ad accounts in the world for a single firm)
+- Highly reputable ad platforms with a massive number if advertisers (in fact, the largest number of ad accounts in the world for a single firm)

-- You get to decide where the ad slots are placed on your site
+- You get to decide where the ad slots appear on your site

 - It's free to join